OfficeDev/fluent-blocks/README.md

 Make sure the content you add using `Escape` conforms to [WCAG 2.1][wcag] and is designed inclusively.
 If you would like to share the pattern for the community, [we’d welcome your contribution][contributing]!

-## Pattern structure
+## Concepts

-The components in this project are usually organized by their pattern type, which is determined by shared props if relevant, otherwise by its [formatting context in normal flow][fmtctx]:
+This library harmonizes the patterns in Fluent and the UI Kit with concepts from web layout & interactivity by delivering components organized into these categories:

+- General components based on [formatting context][fmtctx]:
+  - `Block` vs `Inline`
-- Components with shared props:
+- Specialized clusters of components with shared interactivity considerations:
-  - Media, e.g.:
+  - **Media**, e.g.:
     - `Illustration`
     - `Chart`
-  - Inputs, e.g.:
+  - **Inputs**, e.g.:
     - `RadioGroup`
     - `ShortTextInput`
-- Components with shared formatting context:
-  - Block, e.g.:
-    - `Section`
-    - `Heading`
-  - Inline, e.g.:
-    - `Text`
-    - `Icon`
-- Special classes:
-  - Surfaces, each of which expect to be unique in a given view
+- **Surfaces**, each of which expect to be unique in a given view
-  - Views, the top-level components which validate props and render an entire UI in a viewport
+- **Views**, the top-level components which validate props and render an entire UI in a viewport

+Any component may also have **Exemplars**, which render the same component but with a specialized API surface optimized for a specific use-case for the pattern, e.g. `Widget` always renders a `Card` though its props are based on the more constrained scope of content for cards in a dashboard from the UI Kit.

 ## Icons